janbarari/gradle-analytics-plugin/docs/setup.md

             "develop"
         )

+        // Optional: Exclude modules that are not necessary like test or demo modules excludeModules = setOf()

         isTrackAllBranchesEnabled = false // Optional: Default is False.

         outputPath = "OUTPUT_REPORT_PATH" // Optional: Default is project /build/ dir.